QMTesting/qmtesting.github.io/privacy.md

 ## Behavioral Advertising

 With your consent, we utilize your Personal Information to deliver targeted advertisements or marketing communications that we believe align with your interests, as explained earlier.
-To gain a better understanding of how targeted advertising functions, you can explore the Network Advertising Initiative’s educational page at [http://www.networkadvertising.org/understanding-online-advertising/how-does-it-work](http://www.networkadvertising.org/understanding-online-advertising/how-does-it-work).
+To gain a better understanding of how targeted advertising functions, you can explore the [Network Advertising Initiative’s educational page](http://www.networkadvertising.org/understanding-online-advertising/how-does-it-work).

-You have the option to opt out of targeted advertising by visiting [https://www.google.com/settings/ads/anonymous](https://www.google.com/settings/ads/anonymous).
-You also have the option to opt out of specific services by accessing the Digital Advertising Alliance’s opt-out portal at: [http://optout.aboutads.info](http://optout.aboutads.info/).
+You have the option to opt out of targeted advertising by visiting [here](https://www.google.com/settings/ads/anonymous).
+You also have the option to opt out of specific services by accessing the Digital Advertising Alliance’s [opt-out portal](http://optout.aboutads.info/).
 It's important to note that certain correspondence related to your account transactions cannot be unsubscribed from or opted out of.

 ## Disclosure Of Personal Information